Six killed in DI Khan accidents

 They said that Muhammad Zubair along with his sister Tasleem Bibi and her three-year-old daughter Aeysha Bibi were on their way to Asifabad locality when their bike collided with another motorcycle on Dayal Road at Asifabad.

-Muhammad Zubair, his niece Aeysha and Muhammad Abid and two-year-old Haroon were killed on the spot.
-One of the injured women succumbed to her injuries in hospital.
+Muhammad Zubair, his niece Aeysha and Muhammad Abid and two-year-old Haroon were killed on the spot while Tasleem Bibi and Naeed Bibi sustained injuries.

-Luqman Shah was on way home in Daraban from Zhob when a truck hit his bike, leaving him dead on the spot.
+The dead and injured were rushed to the District Headquarters Hospital where one of the injured women succumbed to her injuries.
+In another incident, Luqman Shah Sherani was on way home in Daraban from Zhob when a truck hit his bike, leaving him dead on the spot.
+The trucker escaped the scene while the police registered the case against the unidentified driver.

 DERA ISMAIL KHAN: Six persons, including a woman, were killed in two separate road accidents in the district on Saturday, police said.